 Displays information about the battery and its health, and provides a test of the charging socket.
-The information includes the status, battery level, health, and temperature.
+The information includes status, battery level, health, and temperature.
 Key information is color-coded with green indicating “OK”, red “NOK” and orange a ‘warning’.

 If the battery health is good, this will be shown as OK (in green).
 If the battery health is cold, dead, overheating, overvoltage or some other unspecified failure, the health is shown as NOK (in red).
 Unknown battery health is shown in orange.
 Note: battery discharge is tested in the last test (Stress Test).

-The charge socket is tested by inserting a charging cable.
+The charging socket is tested by inserting a charging cable.
 When a USB or AC charging cable is inserted and the device starts charging, the charging socket status will change to “OK”.
 This tests the USB power connections.

 The battery health is either good, overheating, overvoltage, cold, a failure value, or dead.
 “Good” is the desired health.
 This means that no problem has been identified with the battery (specifically, the battery subsystem has not triggered a condition that it determines to be a fault).